Bâle-Münsterhügel, c. 374 apr. J.C. Photo: www.archaeologie.bs.ch

 Romanisation (the cultural, economic, and social changes of the Celtic population and the adaptation of the Roman way of life), which had already begun several decades earlier, accelerated with the integration of the Celtic areas into the Roman Empire.

 This Romanisation was not yet immediately noticeable in today’s Basel.
-Although there was a Celtic settlement, an oppidum, on the hill of today’s Münster, it stood in the shadow of the Roman city Augusta Raurica.
+Although a Celtic settlement, known as an oppidum, existed on the hill that is today’s Münster, it stood in the shadow of the Roman city of Augusta Raurica.

 Emperor Domitian (81-96 AD) reorganised the Empire.
 Basel became part of the Roman province of Germania Superior, which stretched over the Alsace, northern Switzerland, the Black Forest, and the Rhine and Main Rivers.

 However, the small settlement of Basilia does not appear in Roman sources.
-Even the detailed Roman road map of the Tabula Peutingeriana, the Peutinger map after a copy from the Middle Ages, does not mention Basilia.
+Even the detailed Roman road map of the Tabula Peutingeriana, known as the Peutinger map, which dates back to the Middle Ages, does not mention Basilia.
 It was a vicus sine nomine, a settlement without a name.

 Basilia appeared in the fifth century when the bishop from Augusta Raurica went to the hill on the Münster.

-Basel became important as an episcopal city during Charlemagne (748-814), especially after its incorporation into the Holy Roman Empire in 1032.
+Basel became an important episcopal city during the reign of Charlemagne (748-814), especially after its incorporation into the Holy Roman Empire in 1032.
 The German emperors made Basel an important religious and administrative centre.
 The cathedral’s construction in the 11th century reminds us of their commitment.
 The bishop was a powerful prince of the Holy Roman Empire.
 But that is another story.

 The Celtic name of the oppidum was Basilia.
 The origin of the name Basel is still the subject of (scholarly) debate, but the name has nothing to do with a (Greek) queen (basileus/basilea is the ancient Greek word for king/queen).